cryptrz/loganal/README.md

 - `sudo ufw allow "Postfix Submission"`

 ### Test the SMTP server
-- `telnet localhost 25`, you should see something like `220 hostname.domain ESMTP Postfix (Hostname)`
+- `telnet localhost 25`, you should see something like `220 hostname.isp.domain ESMTP Postfix (Hostname)`

 - `mailx address@email.com` and then enter the Subject, content, CC, and check if you received the email